rpardini/docker-registry-proxy/README.md

 ### TODO:

-- [ ] Allow using multiple credentials for DockerHub; this is possible since the `/token` request includes the wanted repo as a query string parameter.
 - [ ] Test and make auth work with quay.io, unfortunately I don't have access to it (_hint, hint, quay_)
 - [x] Hide the mitmproxy building code under a Docker build ARG.
-- [ ] hope that in the future this can also be used as a "Developer Office" proxy, where many developers on a fast local network share a proxy for bandwidth and speed savings; work is ongoing in this direction.
+- [ ] "Developer Office" proxy scenario, where many developers on a fast LAN share a proxy for bandwidth and speed savings (already works for pulls, but messes up pushes, which developers tend to use a lot)